0xTCG/biser/README.md

-# BISER: BriskInference of Segmental duplication Evolutionary stRucture
+# BISER: Brisk Inference of Segmental duplication Evolutionary stRucture

 Biser is a fast tool for:
 * Detecting SDs in a genome